fredsanto/coverageMaster/README.md

 `python coverageMaster.py <samplename>.cov <samplename>.report.txt GENE/GENELIST/REGION/REGIONLIST [-s <control.cov>]|[-c <control_list>]  -r total_ref_m_std -o <output_prefix>`

 ## Tips
 *  To compare with more controls, put  all controls.cov and the related controls.report.txt in the same folder.
-Create a .txt file with the absolute location of the .cov files (e.g. `ls -1 COV_folder > controls`) and use `-c controls` instead of -s.
+Create a .txt file with the absolute location of the .cov files (e.g. `ls -1 COV_folder > controls`).
 *  To inspect more genes, create a .txt file `genelist` with gene names separated by one space and give the filename as input instead of the gene name.
 *  To inspect a chromosomal region, replace `gene` with chromosomal position chr:start-end (e.g `gene=chr1:123456-234567 && ...`).
 Zooming is not active for chromosomal position.
 *  To inspect multiple regions, create a bed file `positions.bed` with one chromosomal position per line and use `-b <positions>.bed`.
 Zooming is not active for this option.